rancherlabs/cfl-summit-lab/instructors/pre-work/1-create-instances/README.md

 ]
 ssh-username = "ubuntu"
 ```
-7. Distribute the list of IPs and keys to attendee, each attendees can have a number (eg, cfl-X) and use the associated IP/key as their node.
+7. Distribute the list of IPs and keys to attendees, each attendee can have a number (eg, cfl-X) and use the associated IP/key as their node.
+This could be possible by providing a google drive folder with the keys and list of node IPs

 ## Cleanup